 The vehicle identification number 1 is stamped on the right side of the steering head.

 5.2 Type label

-The type label 1 is located on the right side of the frame.
+The USA type label 1 is located on the right side of the frame.
+The type label Canada 2 is located on the left side of the frame.